pb66/cronnode/README.md

     crontab -e

-each line should specify the trigger time or interval and the command "cronnode *nameofarraytosend*" for example
+each line should specify the trigger time or interval and the command "cronnode *nameofarraytosend*" for example to log peak and off peak tarrif use/cost the following lines use "cronnode offPeak" and "cronnode onPeak"

     # trigger off-peak tarrif at midnight daily
     00 00 * * * cronnode offPeak